subu8098/Find_recipeBOT/README.md

 This project is licensed under the MIT License.

 📩 Contact
-💡 Developer: [Your Name]
+💡 Developer: Subu
-📧 Email: your.email@example.com
+📧 Email: subuvarathan8098@gmail.com
-🔗 GitHub: GitHub Repo

 🌟 If you like this project, don't forget to ⭐ the repo! 🌟